 Traveler installations become larger and run for extended periods of time, the internal database will grow in size.
 This can affect system performance.
 You can defrag the database to compact and optimize its performance.

-For detailed information on this topic, refer to Defragging the database for improved performance
+For detailed information on this topic, refer to Defragmenting the internal database for improved performance

 HTTP server task must have enough threads to handle the number of HTTP requests from mobile devices accessing the Lotus Notes